gonstoll/gonzalostoll.com/content/use-utility-functions.md

 Why is this happening?
 Well, this is occurring because of how we annotated our `formFields` object.
 We basically told Typescript: “Hey, this object should have properties of type `string` and values of type `Field`”.
 By doing so, typescript completely looses track of your keys literals, and in doing so it also looses track of all subsequent nested properties.

-This may not look as a complete train reck at first sight.
+This may not look as a complete train wreck at first sight.
 Arguably if you have this object colocated with the piece of code that’s accessing its properties it just might not be a problem.
 Nonetheless, if at some point we abstract this object away of its execution, we’d effectively be increasing the chances of making a mistake, i.e `formFields.mail.id` (been there done that).

 ## Introducing identity functions